eouy/linkedin-resume-parser/README.md

 # LinkedIn Resume Parser

+## Please note: Linkedin updated the layout of downloadable pdfs.
+This parser will not work with the new layout (blue bar on the left)

 This library parses LinkedIn PDF resumes from Recruiter portal into a set of PHP entities.
 The entities are based on the various sections found in each resume, making it easy to extract information such as current / previous roles, education history, certifications etc.